-Performed under general anesthesia, the entire rhinoplasty procedure typically lasts between one to two hours, though this can vary based on the extent of surgical correction involved.
+Performed under general anesthesia, the entire rhinoplasty procedure typically lasts between one to two hours, though this can vary based on the extent of the surgical correction involved.
 As an outpatient procedure, the majority of patients are able to return home later the same day under the care and supervision of a close friend or family member.

 Revision rhinoplasty—also known as secondary rhinoplasty—is a procedure intended to correct aesthetic and/or functional issues resulting from a previous nasal surgery.
-This treatment can often be performed using the same incisions that were utilized during the initial procedure to help limit potential scarring; however, some patients who originally underwent closed rhinoplasty may require an open rhinoplasty depending on the complexity of their current nasal issue(s).
-Like primary rhinoplasty, a bone and/or cartilage graft may be needed to achieve an optimal outcome.
+This treatment can often be performed using the same incisions that were utilized during the initial procedure to help limit potential scarring; however, some patients who originally underwent closed rhinoplasty may require an open-tip rhinoplasty depending on the complexity of their current nasal issue(s).
+Like primary rhinoplasty, a bone or cartilage graft may be needed to achieve an optimal outcome.

 What Is Rhinoplasty Recovery Like?

 Immediately following the rhinoplasty procedure, a splint is applied to the nose to provide support and protection during the initial stages of healing.
-This is usually removed after approximately one week, at which time most individuals are able to return to office jobs, school, and/or other non-strenuous activities.
-That said, sports, heavy lifting, and strenuous physical activity should be avoided for several more weeks to ensure the nose has time to heal properly.
+This is usually removed after approximately one week, at which time most individuals are able to return to office jobs, school, and other non-strenuous activities.
+That being said, sports, heavy lifting, and strenuous physical activity should be avoided for several more weeks to ensure that the nose has time to heal properly.